taustation-fan/taustation-fan.github.io/README.md

 Travel cost and duration depends on the distance between stations, which varies depending on the current orbital positions.

+***Note that you can pay for publish shuttles with credits; just scroll down!
+The regular shuttles are below the premium shuttles that you pay with bonds.***

 While traveling, you can't do anything except training intelligence.
 During the journey,
 stats and focus slowly regenerate.
 So before longer journeys, it makes